 9. Give examples of your skills in a professional environment

-When writing your CV’s skills section, include examples of how you’ve applied your skills.
-For instance, here’s how a sales manager can show their organisational and leadership skills on a skills-based CV:
+When writing your CV’s skills section, include examples of how you’ve applied or used your soft and hard skills.
+For instance, here’s how a sales manager shows their organisational and leadership skills on a skills-based CV:

 10. Only include relevant skills on your CV